Henrique-O-S/SDLE_Project1/README.md

 ### Database Structure

 We plan to implement a key-value stores database using SQLite.
 That way, each shopping list id, representing a key generated with UUID4 will be associated to JSON data which includes the items present in that shopping list.
 This approach will eliminate the need for relational queries associated with structured relational databases.
-Altough those models allow for strong consistency on data, they also cause inefficiencies, limiting scalling and availability.
+Altough those models allow for strong consistency on data, they also cause inefficiencies, limiting scaling and availability.

 ### Server Structure